damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

  ```
-Documentation of simulation model consists:
+1. what minimum documentation should the simulation model provide?

-1. Identify the type of simulation
+  - Identify the type of simulation
     - Mechanical simulation
     - physical simulation
     - Thermo-mechanical simulation
     - Electronical simulations

-2. Model definition consist of
+  - Model definition consist of
     - Specification of geometrical model (refer to editable file format in structural model)
     - Material characteristics ( refer to structural model)
     - Initial conditions such as initial stresses, temperatures, velocities, etc.
     - Boundary conditions can be imposed on individual solution variables such as displacements or rotations.
     - Kinematic constraints that are several of the fundamental solution variables in the model (Linear constraint equations) or multi-point constraints (General  multi-point constraints) can be defined.
     - Interactions that are contact and other interactions between parts can be defined

+2. How to implement the simulation model?

-3. The name of software
+  - The name of software
     - Scilab
     - Open Modelica
     - ADINA

   ```
    #### *Example of simulation models:*